cocos/cocos-docs/en/editor/publish/native-options.md

 To deploy the product on Google Play Instant, users can enable this property and adhere to the following prerequistes:

-> 1. Android Studio v4.0 or above installed
+> 1. Android Studio v4.0 or above installed.
 >
 > 2. Since Google Play Instant can only be launched on devices with Android 6.0 or higher, users of Android SDK version 6.0 – 7.0 should also have Google Service Framework installed.
 >